msprev/panzer/doc/README.md

 Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
     Filters specified on the command line (via `--filter` and `--lua-filter`) are run first, and cannot be removed.
-    All lua filters are run before json filters. pandoc options set via panzer's command line invocation override any set via `commandline`.
+    All lua filters are run after json filters. pandoc options set via panzer's command line invocation override any set via `commandline`.

 Multiple input files are joined according to pandoc's rules.